Last updated on April 4th, 2022

 Cleaning Cotton Wick & Metal Atomizer Coils

 You can try a soak those atomizers, but once the cotton gets wet, the structure can change.
 It’s really meant to handle e-juice, not water or vodka.
 Unless these atomizers are allowed to dry completely they will be prone to leaks and hot spots.
 Even then, they will not perform as well as a fresh atomizer.

 The best way to clean these popular atomizers is by dabbing the cotton windows with a wet cloth or a Qtip soaked in water, (or Isopropyl alcohol or vodka), then letting them dry.
 If you still want to rinse or soak it, make sure you let it dry completely…at least overnight.

 Can I Clean My Vape Pod?

-A few other vape pods (like the Trap Pod Vape Pen) can be cleaned even though you can’t take apart the pod to get at the coils.
+A few other vape pods can be cleaned even though you can’t take apart the pod to get at the coils.
 Forget trying to clean a JUUL Pod since it’s a closed pod system.

 Here’s how to clean open pod systems (those that let you add e-liquid or oils).